sjbotha/moin2confluence/README.md

     for PAGE in `ls /webs/wiki/data/pages`; do echo $file; ~/moin2confluence/convert.sh "$PAGE" /webs/wiki/ output/; done

 # Importing pages into Confluence
-After running the script login to Confluence and go to Site Tools > Import, enter the path to the output directory and click Import
+After running the script login to Confluence and go to Space Tools > Content Tools > Import, enter the path to the output directory and click Import

 # How it works
  * MoinMoin syntax is pretty close to mediawiki syntax so we convert to that first